 All programming aligns with CIRTL’s 4 learning goals at introductory, intermediate, or advanced levels.
 Here, you can see programming that provides participants with an introductory exposure to learning goal topics.

 In this workshop, we’ll discuss ways to go into your teaching demo with preparedness, confidence, and adaptability.
-Cap: 50; registration opens on Monday, December 29th at 10am CT and closes once capacity is reached.
+Cap: 50; at capacity and closed for registration.

 Explore the overlap between instructor-led demonstrations and student-led experiential learning, while considering instructional choices that help shape the execution of in-class demonstrations in this one-part workshop.
-Cap: 50; registration opens Monday, February 2nd at 10am CT and closes once capacity is reached.
+Cap: 50; at capacity and closed for registration.

 Understand the climate for trans students in STEM disciplines, and learn specific ways to make your class environment more trans inclusive This 4-part, self-paced online short course gives a snapshot of the cultural context for trans students and colleagues in STEM disciplines, introduces a framework for trans inclusivity, and invites participants to explore specific ways to apply that framework to your…